-Heather Brink enters her second season as Nebraska’s associate head coach and her sixth season as a member of the Husker coaching staff.
+Heather Brink is in her third season as Nebraska's associate head coach and her seventh season as a member of the Husker coaching staff in 2018.
 An 11-time All-American at NU, Brink is the Huskers' beam coach and assists with floor choreography and has numerous responsibilities including recruiting, travel accommodations and academics.